-Livable & Vibrant Community
+Our Core Value: Livable & Vibrant Community

 - A strong sense of community is our expectation of living in a small town.
 We value a sense of belonging and knowing that we matter to each other.
-Living in and caring for Sedona's peace, beauty, and nature is a bond that residents share. - It is important to us that Sedona is a welcoming place for families, with sufficient housing, a thriving economy, and access to services necessary for a healthy and sustainable community. - We utilize forward thinking land use policies and guidance to ensure the long term sustainability and protection of Sedona's resources. - We appreciate the benefits brought by sustainable tourism and encourage visitors to respect Sedona's natural environment, heritage, and our community. - Amenities such as visual and performing arts are essential to community character and a sense of community, as well as the local economy and tourist appeal. - We encourage the responsible use and sustainable management of our City Parks and open space.
+Living in and caring for Sedona's peace, beauty, and nature is a bond that residents share. - It is important to us that Sedona is a welcoming place for families, with sufficient housing, a thriving economy, and access to services necessary for a healthy and sustainable community. - We utilize forward thinking land use policies and guidance to ensure the long term sustainability and protection of Sedona's resources. - We appreciate the benefits brought by sustainable tourism and encourage visitors to respect Sedona's natural environment, heritage, and our community. - Visual and performing arts are essential to our community's character and sense of community, as well as the local economy and tourist appeal. - We encourage the responsible use and sustainable management of our City Parks and open space.

-Environmental Protection
+Our Core Value: Environmental Protection